ec-jrc/re3gistry/documentation/user-manual.md

 Details for each menu item are provided in the following sections.

+## Simplified workflow

+If the simplified workflow has been chosen during the installation, the only role that will be use is the Registry Manager.
+This workflow will simplify the steps mentioned in the following sections.
+There will be no need to process the data through all the different roles, all the actions will appear in the Registry manager tab directly.

 ## Users, roles and groups

 The Re3gistry 2 follows the [ISO 19135 Standard "Geographic information — Procedures for item registration"](https://www.iso.org/standard/54721.html).